 Online merchants know that the secret to sales success is to help the customer find exactly what they are looking for, and then to guide the customer through the purchase process—step by step—in a way that minimizes effort and confusion and maximizes revenue.

-What are consumer journeys?
+What are consumer journeys or customer journeys?

 What are consumer journeys?
 Great question!
 Think of them as simplified e-commerce personas.
 A standard set of marketing personas will cover a vast range of demographic and user types, focusing on things like where they live, their income, and more.